functionland/docs/docs/RFCs/private-network.md

 For box setup user provide an environment variable SECRET which is password he should remember. the secret then convert to a hash of 256 bit by algorithm like sha256 and generate the swarm.key for ipfs and libp2p node's.

-For Fula client when user call createClient he should also provide the password he used for setting the box's.
+For Fula client when user calls `createClient` they should also provide the password used for setting up the boxes.

 For network discovery its manual process that user should provide all box peer id's in config.